oecd-nea/Nosy.jl/README.md

 result = extract(snapshot)
 ```

 The table of capacities of the optimized system is given below.
-The PV component's capacity is equal to the upper bound.

 ```julia
 julia> table(result, capacity)